VKev/Discord-bot-Rin-chan/README.md

 # Discord-bot-Rin

-A discord bot that can sing!
+A discord bot that can sing, generate image, ask gpt

 Command: